jcrewerts/MyProject-Identifiers/README.md

 ### Features to be Evaluated

-__Center Frame Roll Rate Rotational Potentiometer__ - Description of center frame roll rate using IMU
+__Center Frame Roll Rate Rotational Potentiometer__ - Description of center frame roll rate using a Rotational Potentiometer

 __Center Frame Roll Rate LVDT__ - A linear variable differential transformer reports the roll angle of the center frame in deg/sec